alxroyer/scenario/schemas/README.md

 but by the file name ("xxxx-vX.Y.Z.schema.json") in order to be able to fix or refine these schemas after the release has been published.

+Usage of the '_' prefix for non-final types.
+Used by 'tools/check-schemas.py' to strengthen final object types with `"unevaluatedProperties": false`.

 ## Scenario reports